ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The orchestrator now connects to redis data base.
+The orchestrator now connects to Redis data base.

 Another advantage is that to add support for new KVDB basically means to write a plugin able to establish connection to the desired database and wire it with the KVDB sync, which is significantly easier and faster.

 ### ETCD

-More information: [etcd documentation][etcd-plugin]
+More information: [ETCD documentation][etcd-plugin]

 The ETCD is a distributed KV store that provides data read-write.
 The ETCD can be started on local machine in its own container with following command:
 ```bash